Overview: Hyper-V Copy file to VM

 - Question from Quora

 Hyper-V virtual machine is running in an isolated environment that is independent of physical machine.
-So, if you want to copy files from VM to local machine or from Hyper-V host to VM, how do you perform it in the completely separate environment?
+So, some users may wonder how to perform the following operations:

 Next, I will introduce 4 ways to share files to Hyper-V VM.
 If you want to auto copy files to VMs periodically, or have several physical machines and VMs that you want to share files between, there is also a professional solution to try.